aminda007/cv_analyzer/README.md

 Extract data from cv in pdf format

-install pdfminer for python3 ---- pip install pdfminer.six
+install pdfminer for python3 ----> pip install pdfminer.six

-install PyPDF2 								--- pip install PyPDF2